allanlopesprado/glpi-backup/README.md

 This ensures that the backup is performed automatically every day.

 ## Script Details
 - **Backup Creation:** The script creates a dump of the GLPI database and compresses it.
 It also archives the GLPI files, excluding the backup and upload directories to avoid duplication.
-The files are stored in the directory: **/var/lib/glpi/_dumps**.
+The files are stored in the directory: **/var/lib/glpi/_dumps and /var/lib/glpi/_uploads**.
 - **Log File:** The script operations are logged in **/var/log/glpi/backup.log**.
 Check this file to monitor backup status and for troubleshooting any issues.
 - **Error Handling:** If any operation fails, the script will exit and log an error.
 This includes failures in backup creation, permission issues, and configuration errors.